d-w-d/myconfig/README.md

 For a machine that I expect to do serious work on, I'll want to make sure that we have up-to-date zsh, tmux, and vim with python3 and clipboard support.

+## Conventions

+Whenever possible, I'm trying to follow the [Google style guide](https://google.github.io/styleguide/shellguide.html) for shell scripting.

+### Libraries

+'Scripts' in the myconfig repo that are only supposed to be sourced are:

+1. Referred to as 'libraries'
+2. Given .sh suffixes
+3. Given the shebang `#!/usr/bin/env false` to prevent direct execution
+4. Sourceable by both bash and zsh

+### Executable Scripts

+Scripts in the myconfig repo that are supposed to be exected are:

+1. Referred to as (executable) scripts
+2. Given no suffix
+3. Given the shebang `#!/usr/bin/false bash` (to date at least)
+4. Placed in `.bin` directories within their respective OS dirs

 ## Technologies Configured

 1. bash